mymindwentblvnk/jupyter-in-docker/README.md

 # python-back-2-basics

-## Setup
+## Build & Run

 ### Prerequisites

 Docker has to be installed on your system.
 And a browser you'd recommend your friends.

-### Building the Jupyter Lab container
+### Running Jupyter Lab

-`sh build.sh`
+`sh run.sh`

-### Starting Jupyter Lab
+This will build and run the docker container.
+Since this is very fast the building part is executed everytime for simplification.

-`sh start.sh` will start the container which starts the jupyter server and provides you with an URL to open in your browser.
+The logs provide you with an URL to open in your browser:

-The URL looks like this (taken from the logs)

 ```
     Or copy and paste one of these URLs:
      ...